Coimbatore North Assembly constituency

-Coimbatore North or 'Coimbatore (North)' is a legislative assembly constituency in the Indian state of Tamil Nadu.
+Coimbatore North is a legislative assembly constituency in the Indian state of Tamil Nadu.
 Its State Assembly Constituency number is 118.
 It covers parts of Coimbatore.
 Coimbatore North Assembly constituency is a part of Coimbatore Lok Sabha constituency.
 It was created in the 2008 delimitation.
 Coimbatore (North) was one of 17 assembly constituencies to have VVPAT facility with EVMs in the 2016 Tamil Nadu Legislative Assembly election.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.